 - May be too short for some.
 One of our testers, who’s 6’2″, found he only just fitted

 - Expensive, especially if you add on the matching tarp

-We’re yet to test one of these, but we’re excited by the fact this hammock can be used on the ground as well as in the trees.
+Our latest test, and now a definite favourite.
+We loved it for its simplicity, roominess and the fact this hammock can be used on the ground as well as in the trees.